 - Scavenger hunt cards – Pull a card out of the deck and everyone looks for it out their window, person who finds it wins and pulls the next card.

-- Alphabet game – Start with the letter a and the first person names something that starts with that, next does b and so on.
-You can get specific and say everyone has to use a person’s name or name an animal with the letter they get.
+- Alphabet game – Start with the letter a and the first person names something that starts with that.
+Next does b and so on.
+You can get specific and say everyone has to use a person’s name or name an animal.
 Tons of road trip games for kids possibilities with this one.

 - What comes next? – Give each child a pocket atlas and a bookmark.
-Every once and a while throughout the trip ask what comes next, we are ________ now and let them find spots of interest coming up.
-Also a great way for them to see about how much further it is from where you are.
+Every once and a while throughout the trip ask what comes next?
+We are ________ now and let them find spots of interest coming up.
+A great way for them to see about how much further it is from where you are.

-- LEGO lunchbox building – Get a metal lunchbox and hot glue a flat piece of lego roll (can cut to size) on the inside of the lid and on the inside of the lunch box.
+- LEGO lunchbox building – Get a metal lunchbox and hot glue a flat piece of lego roll .
+Adhere it on the inside of the lid and on the inside of the lunch box.
 Fill lunch box with legos and shut.
-On the ride they can open and build on the inside and when done close it up and carry it into restaurants and the hotel too!
+On the ride they can open and build on the inside.
+When done they can close it up and carry it into restaurants and the hotel too!

-- Audio books – If people get motion sickness reading these are great alternatives.
+- Audio books – If people get motion sickness listening to these are great alternatives.

-- Kindle fire – Has tons of road trip games for kids and free apps they can play + download free books before you leave so they can read on there.
+- Kindle fire Kids – Has tons of road trip games for kids and free apps they can play.
+And you can download free books before you leave so they can read on there.

-Many of these include 10-100 different activities or ideas each so we are well beyond the 100 road trip games for kids I promised but I can’t help it!
-I will continue to add to this list as we find other fun things we enjoy to do in the car, let us know below if you have another!
+Many of these ideas include 10-100 different activities.
+So, we are well beyond the 100 road trip games for kids I promised.
+I can’t help it!
+I will continue to add to this list too.
+Let us know below if you have another!

 - Seasonal allergy relief for kids while on vacation